bogdan9898/flaskvel/docs/README.md

    **Note:** The rules are case sensitive.

+## Messages syntax

-## Custom response
+## Custom error response
-By default, if the validation fails, a response similar to this will be returned:
+By default, if the validation fails, the response will have HTTP error status code 400 and will be similar to this:
 ```json
 {
   "errors": {